aimms/how-to/Articles/668/668-explore-aimms.rst

 ===================================

 Welcome to AIMMS!
 If you're curious about how AIMMS could benefit your project or team, you can try it out for free.
 This guide will walk you through the steps.
-Please note, you'll need a Windows enviorement to get started.
+Please note, you'll need a Windows environment to get started.

 Step 1: Request a Free License
 --------------------------------------------